-Nokia was our largest customer in fiscal 2023, 2022 and 2021.
+Nokia was our largest customer in fiscal 2024, 2023 and 2022.
 Nokia purchases products directly from us and through contract manufacturers and distributors.
-Based on information provided to us by its contract manufacturers and our distributors, purchases by Nokia represented approximately 34%, 17%, 29% and 39% of our net revenues in the three months ended June 30, 2023 and in fiscal 2023, 2022 and 2021, respectively.
+Based on information provided to us by its contract manufacturers and our distributors, purchases by Nokia represented approximately 21%, 21%, 17% and 29% of our net revenues in the three months ended June 30, 2024 and in fiscal 2024, 2023 and 2022, respectively.
 Our revenues have been substantially impacted by significant fluctuations in sales to Nokia, and we expect that future direct and indirect sales to Nokia will continue to fluctuate substantially on a quarterly basis and that such fluctuations may significantly affect our operating results in future periods.
-To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in the three months ended June 30, 2023 and in fiscal 2023, 2022 and 2023, 2022 or 2021.
+To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in fiscal 2024, 2023 or 2022.

 Cost of Revenues.
 Our cost of revenues consists primarily of wafer fabrication costs, wafer sort, assembly, test and burn-in expenses, the amortized cost of production mask sets, stock-based compensation and the cost of materials and overhead from operations.
 All of our wafer manufacturing and assembly operations, and a significant portion of our wafer sort testing operations, are outsourced.
 Accordingly, most of our cost of revenues consists of payments to TSMC and independent assembly and test houses.
 Because we do not have long-term, fixed-price supply contracts, our wafer fabrication and other outsourced manufacturing costs are subject to the cyclical fluctuations in demand for semiconductors.
 We have experienced increased costs as a result of inflation, supply chain constraints for wafers and outsourced assembly, burn-in and test operations.
-We expect these increased manufacturing costs will continue into fiscal 2024.
+We review our manufacturing costs on a regular basis and pass on any cost increases to our customers when it makes sense to do so.
 Cost of revenues also includes expenses related to supply chain management, quality assurance, and final product testing and documentation control activities conducted at our headquarters in Sunnyvale, California and our branch operations in Taiwan.

 Gross Profit.
-Our gross profit margins vary among our products and are generally greater on our radiationhardened and radiation-tolerant SRAMs, on our higher density products and, within a particular density, greater on our higher speed and industrial temperature products.
+Our gross profit margins vary among our products and are generally greater on our radiation-hardened and radiation-tolerant SRAMs, on our higher density products and, within a particular density, greater on our higher speed and industrial temperature products.
 We expect that our overall gross margins will fluctuate from period to period as a result of shifts in product mix, changes in average selling prices and our ability to control our cost of revenues, including costs associated with outsourced wafer fabrication and product assembly and testing.